Healthy Turkey Meatballs

 - optional for serving: marinara sauce or sauce below

-Optional sacue for serving
+Optional sauce for serving

 - 1 cup ketchup